electricimp/Salesforce/examples/SmartRefrigerator/ExplorerKitInstructions.md

 - Click on **TRAFFIC** tab.
 - If your ElectricImp device is in a fridge, you can see that your device is in **Default** normal state.
 ![Default state](https://imgur.com/XQ0DyYd.png)
-- Keep the fridge door open for over 30 seconds ??? (or just place the device to a lit room).
+- Keep the fridge door open for over 45 seconds (or just place the device to a lit room).
 - On the **TRAFFIC** tab see that your device moved into **Door Open** state.
 ![Door Open state](https://imgur.com/h2Hdeg5.png)
-- Move the imp to a warm dark place.
+- Move the imp device to a warm dark place.
 - On the **TRAFFIC** tab see that your device moved into **Temperature Over Threshold** state.
 ![Temperature state](https://imgur.com/z7uB2CD.png)
 - Run **Salesforce1** mobile app as described in the previous Step.